PapersOfMathieuNls/clever-commit/combined.md

 ## Performance of CLEVER

-when applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
+When applied to  12 Ubisoft projects, CLEVER detects risky commits with an average precision, recall, and F1-measure of 79.10%, a 65.61%, and  71.72% respectively.
 For clone detection, we used a threshold of 30\% .
 This is because Roy _et al._ [@Roy2008] showed through empirical studies that using NICAD with a threshold of around 30%, the default setting, provides good results for the detection of Type 3 clones.
 When applied to the same projects, Commit-guru achieves an average precision, recall, and F1-measure of 66.71%, 63.01% and 64.80%, respectively.

-We can see that the second phase of CLEVER (clone detection) considerably reduces the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru), while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).
+We can see that with the second phase of CLEVER (clone detection) there is considerable reduction in the number of false positives (precision of 79.10% for CLEVER compared to 66.71% for Commit-guru) while achieving similar recall (65.61% for CELEVER compared to 63.01% for Commit-guru).

-## Cluster Classifier Performance

-The clusters computed with the dependencies of each project help to solve an important problem in defect prediction, known as cold start [@Schein2002].
-Indeed, as performant as a classifier can be it, after training, it still needs to be train with historical data.
-While the system is learning, no prediction can be done.

-There exist approaches have been proposed to solve this problems, however, they all require to classify _similar_ projects by hand and then or identify common thresholds [@Nam2013].

-With our approach, the _similarity_ between projects is computed automatically.
-Figures \ref{fig:bluecluster}, \ref{fig:yellowcluster} and \ref{fig:redcluster} show the performance of CLEVER classifications in terms of ROC-curve for the first thousand commits of the last project (chronologically) for the blue, yellow and red clusters presented in Figure \ref{fig:network-sample} while using a model built from the data of the other members of the cluster.
-The left sides or the graph are low cutoff (aggressive) while the right sides are high cutoff (conservative).
-The area under the ROC curves are 0.817, 0.763 and 0.806 for the blue, yellow and red clusters, respectively.
-The recall to precision ratios are also acceptable with precisions reaching 70% for 50% recalls in all cases.
-In other words, if we train a classifier with historical data from system in the same cluster as the targeted system, then we do not have to wait to start classifying incoming commits.
-To evaluate the added performance obtained via the cluster, we ran the same experiment but using a model built with data from the red cluster on the last project of the blue cluster.
-The results are shown in Figure \ref{fig:redonblue}.
-While the AUC for the recall versus the specificity stays in acceptable range at 0.708, we see a drastic decrease in the obtained precision.
-Indeed, the precision never surpasses 30% (for a recall of 3%).

-\input{tex/clusterRoc}
 \input{tex/workshop.tex}

 ## Analysis of the Quality of the Fixes Proposed by CLEVER